xcart/xcart-docs/_pages/kb_en/general_setup/admin/overview.md

   * {% link "Shipping" ref_7tvT7GEK %}
   * {% link "Payments" ref_gm10twDM %}

-* **System tools** : This section provides some tools for the advanced Admin area management.
+* **System tools** (_Has limited access in X-cart Cloud_): This section provides some tools for the advanced Admin area management.
 Use it when you need to back up your store, check the system logs and current environment description, clear the data cache, configure HTTPS settings or perfrom consistency and integrity checks.

 ## Info Dashboard